Associate Dean’s Corner

 Infectious Diseases, Immunology and Pathogenesis (IDIP), a highly translational program that takes advantage of our outstanding clinical and basic scientists who investigate human organ systems in health and disease and are developing strategies translate this knowledge to medical treatments.

 Faculty membership in these programs is driven by their research interests and crosses disciplines and departments.
 After the completion of the PIBBS rotation year (year 1), students join a laboratory of their choosing and the PhD program that best fits their research topic.
-While most PIBBS students will join one of these 4 programs, some of our students join other PhD programs in the USC School of Pharmacyor the Department of Preventive Medicine (including Epidemiology and Biostatistics).
+While most PIBBS students will join one of these 4 programs, some of our students join other PhD programs in the USC School of Pharmacy or the Department of Population and Public Health Sciences (including Epidemiology and Biostatistics).
 Flexibility and matching the program to each student’s research focus drives the selection of PhD program.
-As students join their new labs, they partner with their new mentor to put together an Individual Development Program (IDP) with short and long term goals, to maximize their success.
+As students join their new labs, they partner with their new mentor to put together an Individual Development Program (IDP) with short- and long-term goals, to maximize their success.

 Our PIBBS students share a core curriculum, in year 1, to lay a foundation of knowledge that will aid them in their PhD studies.
 Importantly, includes an interactive scientific writing class in which students learn how to write a National Institute of Health individual pre-doctoral fellowship grant application (F31).
 To solidify this skill, the Qualifying Exam portion consists of an F31 application based on the student’s research topic.
-The proposals are scored by a panel, and defended during the oral part of the exam.
-Not only will this be an invaluable training experience, many students will submit these grants, and if funded they will add a very valuable dimension to the students’ CV.
+The proposals are scored by a panel and defended during the oral part of the exam.
+Not only will this be an invaluable training experience, but many students will also submit these grants, and if funded they will add a very valuable dimension to the students’ CV.

 I strongly encourage you to visit our faculty web pages to learn more about the fabulous research opportunities for our PIBBS students.
 We have a very wide variety of topics focusing on the biomedical and biological sciences in the broadest sense of those words.